In Describe a time when you were stuck in a traffic jam Cue Card, you should say:

 - Last weekend, I was travelling along with my brother from Delhi to Chandigarh for his regular health check-up.

 - We thought the rush would not be as brutal as Delhi so we planned to move only a few hours in advance.
-It was quite smooth and we were enjoying.
+It was quite smooth and we were enjoying ourselves.

-- But as we reached Zirakpur, there was an 11 km long traffic jam that turned everything horrible.
+- But as we reached Zirakpur, an 11 km long traffic jam turned everything horrible.

 - We were told by the traffic police that there was construction going on so we have to brace ourselves for a bit more time in the car.